Jose01000111/Splunk-SOC-Lab/README.md

   - Configured firewall and opened required ports (8000, 8089)
   - Created admin credentials and verified web access
   - Verified Splunk service and indexes

+- **Phase III — GUI Exploration & Disk Space Troubleshooting 🛠️**
+  - Attempted to explore the Splunk GUI but indexing was blocked due to low disk space
+  - Observed that the server only had 4GB free, below the 5GB minimum required
+  - Checked server disk usage and identified temporary files and large logs as potential space sources
+  - Removed temporary dispatch files 🧹, cleared system caches 🗑️, and moved large logs to a backup folder 📂
+  - Verified free space after cleanup but indexing did not fully resume
+  - Determined that the underlying VM disk size was insufficient and needed to be resized for proper functionality 💻

+---

+## ⏩ Summary & ✅ Notes
+📌 Key Takeaways from Phase III — Part 1:
+📝 Disk space issues can prevent indexing and block GUI exploration
+📝 File-level cleanup may free some space but may not fully resolve issues if VM storage is limited
+📝 Infrastructure adjustments, like resizing the VM, are sometimes required for persistent operational problems
+📝 Part 2 will focus on expanding VM storage, restarting Splunk, and finally enabling GUI exploration 🚀

 ---